ghnmqdtg/image_histogram_equalization/README.md

 # Image Histogram Equalization with Python
 ## Introduction
-This project is to implement the histogram equalization with Python.
-You can put the target img in folder `./src`, and set the configurations in `./config`.
-For details, please refer to the comments in codes.
+This project is to implement histogram equalization with Python.
+You can put the target image in folder `./src` and set the configurations in `./config`.
+For details, please refer to the comments in the codes.

 ## Results

 ## Input and Output
-> In the example image, I decreased the brightness of the original image, and converted it to grayscale.
+> For the example image, I decreased the brightness of the original image and converted it to grayscale.

 <table border="0">
  <tr>